 Aim - To manage our trees in a global sense and encourage urban forest with 'continuous cover management' to provide a healthy and diverse tree population.
-That the amenity provided by the trees is maintained for perpetuity by maintaining and improving tree cover for the future and planting of appropriate trees in appropriate locations.
+That the amenity provided by the trees is preserved for perpetuity by maintaining and improving tree cover for the future and planting of suitable trees in appropriate locations.

-5. Requests for tree works
+5. Requests for tree work

-When we receive a request to carry out tree works we will record, consider individual merits and prioritise.
-Our first consideration is public safety, our legal obligations and then the impact upon the community (residents, businesses, visitors to the borough).
+When we receive a request to carry out tree work, we will record, consider individual merits, and prioritise.
+Our first consideration is public safety, our legal obligations (including property) and then the impact upon the community (residents, businesses, and visitors to the borough).

-We will carry out tree works under the general guidance of dead, dying, diseased or dangerous and specifically where:
+We will carry out tree work under the general guidance of dead, dying, diseased or dangerous and specifically where:

-- there is a significant risk of harm; or - damage (for instance subsidence or physical impact from branches); or

-- free passage is required (for instance below statutory heights on footways and carriageways); or - sightlines or views of road signs is required.
+- there is a significant risk of harm; or - damage (for instance subsidence or physical impact from tree growth); or - free passage is required (for instance below statutory heights on footways and carriageways); or - sightlines or views of road signs is required.

-This includes removal of dead trees, significant dead wood within crowns of trees, removal of diseased trees, which have exceeded acceptable limits of risk and general lifting of excessively low and obscuring branches causing obstruction.
-We will not carry out works, without exceptional reason, that would cause a significant loss to the community or would be contrary to maintaining a healthy tree population.
-For instance, requests to prune a tree for improved television reception, telephone line clearance, shade (sunlight and daylight, see appendix 1, light / shade), to reduce leaf fall, fruit fall, bird droppings or honeydew from aphids, overhanging branches, unsubstantiated allergic reactions, children climbing trees, blocked drains etc. will not normally be carried out.
+This includes removal of dead trees, significant dead wood within canopies of trees, removal of diseased trees (which have exceeded acceptable limits of risk), and general lifting of excessively low and obstructing/obscuring branches.
+We will not carry out work, without exceptional reason, that would cause a significant loss to the community or would be contrary to maintaining a healthy tree population.
+For instance, requests for improved television reception, telephone line clearance, shading, to reduce leaf fall, fruit fall, bird droppings or honeydew from aphids, branches overhanging a garden (as an example), allergic reactions, children climbing trees, and blocked drains etc. will not normally be carried out.